grimmer0125/maolife/README.md

 You can use the following ways to launch emulators
 1. Android Studio
 2. In terminal, type `emulator @YOUR_VIRTUAL_DEIVCE` & or change the VIRTUAL_DEIVCE name in `npm script (qemu)` then you can type `npm run qemu` in start your emuator..

+### How to debug

+Follow https://facebook.github.io/react-native/docs/debugging.html to have remote JS debugging.

+### Debug React Widget
+1. Use Nuclide's "React Native Inspector".
+2. or use https://github.com/jhen0409/react-native-debugger. (which introduces it integrates its redux-devtools but not tried successfully)

+### Debug Redux

+1. Use https://github.com/zalmoxisus/remote-redux-devtools to modify your codes to enable redux remote debugging.
+Then use one of the tools listed here, https://github.com/zalmoxisus/remote-redux-devtools#monitoring.
+You can just open http://localhost:8000 to debug redux and use official way, http://localhost:8081/debugger-ui to debug React logs.

+2. or use https://github.com/jhen0409/remote-redux-devtools-on-debugger to hack react native packager's server and just use http://localhost:8081/debugger-ui to see React's log and Redux's store at the same time.